 SENAI Swiss-Brazilian - Regional Department of São Paulo, SENAI/DR/SP, Brazil

-O Hagen, B Flueck, F Fopp, JS Cabral, F Hartig, M Pontarp, TF Rangel, L Pellissier (2021) gen3sis: the general engine for eco-evolutionary simulations on the origins of biodiversity. bioRxiv
+O Hagen, B Flueck, F Fopp, JS Cabral, F Hartig, M Pontarp, TF Rangel, L Pellissier (2021) gen3sis: A general engine for eco-evolutionary simulations of the processes that shape Earth’s biodiversity.
+PLoS biology

 A Eyres, JT Eronen, O Hagen, K Böhning‐Gaese, SA Fritz (2021) Climatic effects on niche evolution in a passerine bird clade depend on paleoclimate reconstruction method.
 Evolution